wbstack/mediawiki/extensions/WikibaseInWikitext/README.md

+# mediawiki-extensions-WikibaseInWikitext

-Adds the "sparql" tag for rendering sparql with some helpful things around it such as list of entities referenced and a link to try it in a sparql UI.
+Adds the "sparql" tag for rendering SPARQL with some helpful things around it such as list of entities referenced and a link to try it in a sparql UI.

 Also hooks in with syntaxhighlight if provided to make it look pretty.

-This is currently intended for use of https://wbstack.com and might change without release notes etc.
+This is currently intended for use on https://wbstack.com and might change without release notes etc.

-Settings:

-$wgWikibaseInWikitextSparqlDefaultUi

-Example:
+**Settings:**

+- $wgWikibaseInWikitextSparqlDefaultUi - Location of the SPARQL UI to link to.
+Example: https://addshore-alpha.wiki.opencura.com/query

+**Usage in Wikitext:**

 ```
 <sparql list="1" tryit="1">